AUMAG/ausankey/docs/index.md

     label_loc = [ "left", "none", "right" ]

+When adjusting the position of the labels, some care can be needed to avoid clashing with the printing of the values.
+In these examples we just turn the values off.
 ```
 sky.sankey(
     data3,
     label_loc=["right","right","left"],
+    value_loc=["none","none","none"],
 )
 ```
 ![Image with options](frame3_labels.png)

-Repeating the labels can he redundant in cases where labels are repeated/duplicated in successive stages.
+Repeating the labels can be redundant in cases where labels are repeated/duplicated in successive stages.
 Label duplication can be turned off, which only prints a label if it didn't appear in the previous stage.